 The SleepPhones look smart, with good stitching and excellent padding for the speakers in comparison to cheaper headphones like the Lavince.

-But the price will still be an issue for some people, depending on your budget and how much you’re looking to invest in a decent set of headphones.
+But the price could still be an issue for some people, depending on your budget and how much you want to spend just on sleep headphones.

 How they compare to other headphones